 If you feel that you need additional help to combat the symptoms of nicotine withdrawal, you can pay attention to some medications.

-See also Amphetamine Withdrawal Treatment
+See also Dissociative Drugs Withdrawal

 Here are a few practical examples that have demonstrated their efficacy.
 Nonetheless, I strongly encourage individuals to acquaint themselves with the medication instructions and consult their personal physician before usage.